crapp/geomandel/README.md

 ```

 Computation speed can be reduced by using the ```--multi``` option.
 This will
-distribute the workload on different cpu (cores).
-See the performance section for
+distribute the workload on different threads.
+See the *performance* section for
 more details.

 #### Image Options

 geomandel is able to generate different image formats from the image algorithms.
+How this images are generated can be influenced by command line parameters.

 ##### File name